 If no president is decided upon by inauguration day on January 20, the next in presidential succession becomes the acting president, which could be the vice president-elect or the Speaker of the House, depending on if the Senate has selected a vice president by January 20.

-Many election watchers remain hopeful that the results will be clear enough that it won't come to that.
+Many election watchers remain hopeful that the results will ultimately become clear enough that it won't come to that.